 Internships are not required for the MCRP program, but they are strongly encouraged.
-The PPPM Department has invested heavily in our internship program, and our Career Services Director can assist you in developing and applying for career-building internships.
+The School of PPPM Career Services Director can assist you in developing and applying for career-building internships.

 - The Internship Director is available to meet with students to discuss their career goals and internship options.
 Online resources are available at http://pppm.uoregon.edu/internships.
 The Internship Director also posts internships to the graduate student listserv. - Students may register for PPPM 604 Internship after consultation with the Internship Director.
 The course is a variable-credit elective and should support a student's field of interest.
 Students may apply no more than nine internship credits toward their degree. - RARE participants who apply nine credits from the program are not eligible to apply additional internship credits toward their degrees. - The Internship Director offers consultations, workshops, and group advising on topics related to career and professional development.